 Someone who has read Yogananda's hype on kriya yoga, a system of breathing methods (pranayama etc.) can note how the teachings of Ramana and Yogananda agree in some respects and disagree in other respects.
 By regulating the breath skilfully, one's attention may be directed inward and sort of lifted, by degrees.
 It can resemble what happens when we fall asleep, only that we can be conscious at the time.
 This crucial phase of interiorisation of the mind is called pratyahara ("inward-turning") in yoga.
 [See e.g. Yajanavalkya Yoga]

 Interiorisation (pratyahara) is a decisive phase for mastering and excelling in a good fare and good mind use - that sort of higher yoga, or dhyana.
 The Sanskrit dhyana is translated into Zen i Japan, and meditation in the West very often.
 In short: Pranayama (methods) help pratyahara (interiorised attention), which may sustains dharana (one-pointed attention), which evolves into dhyana (still steadier awareness or attention).
+That is a basic side to Patanjali Yoga and in Yajnavalkya Yoga.

 From a Visit